Man and two firefighters killed in fire at former RAF base named

 A tribute on Facebook said: “Thank you to everyone for the overwhelming number of messages following the devastating loss of my cousin, colleague, role model and hero Martyn Sadler at the fire in Bicester last night.”

+Both he and Ms Logan were involved in the Bicester Rugby Union Football Club women’s Vixens team.

+BRUFC said in a post on social media that “their presence at the club will be massively missed” and “our hearts and deepest condolences go out to their families, friends and our members at this terrible time”.

-Mr Chester set up fencing and groundworks company Chester and Sons more than a decade ago.
+Mr Chester set up a family-run fencing and groundworks company, Chester and Sons, more than a decade ago.

 Ten fire and rescue crews were called to tackle the blaze at 6.39pm, which prompted a major response and warnings for local residents to stay indoors.